Why We Run

 As a coach, I recommend shoes to my athletes that technically fall into the “minimalist” category of running shoes, but never to the extreme end of that particular spectrum.
 I have found through personal experience and guiding other runners that a shoe with a flat outsole, heel-to-toe offset of 4-8mm, adequate cushioning for running on asphalt, and a relatively firm platform helps to prevent injuries and improve biomechanics for more efficient running.

-However, minimal shoes are not for everyone, so consult with your local running specialty store to find the right pair for you.
+However, minimal shoes are not for everyone, so consult with your local running specialty store to find the right pair for you or visit our running shoe finder.
 It should not be a “goal” to get down to minimalist shoes at any point in your running career, but it is something to be considered if you find yourself consistently injured and you feel that your footwear might be to blame.

 If you want to start with a minimalist running shoe that is not extreme but seems to be appreciated by a vast number of runners, try the Hoka One One Clifton.